 As yet, this health insurance is not compulsory for expats, though there are rumblings that this policy could be introduced very shortly.

-At this point it is likely that many expats will source this insurance through their employer.
+At this point it is likely that many expats will source this insurance through their employers.

 Right now it is strongly advised that travellers and expats invest in appropriate health insurance before entering the country to ensure appropriate levels of financial aid in times of need.

-For a no-obligation health insurance quote from Expatriate Healthcare please click here.
+Get your no-obligation health insurance quote from Expatriate Healthcare.